 - II.
-It is the policy of health plans affiliated with Centene Corporation that current evidence does not support the use of trigger point therapies for the following indications, because although there are ongoing studies, there is little scientifically based data suggesting their use results in improved patient outcomes in the medical literature: - A. Dry needle stimulation of trigger points; - B. Trigger point injection with saline or glucose; - C. The use of Botox during trigger point injections.
+Trigger point therapies for the following indications are considered not medically necessary, because although there are ongoing studies, there is little scientifically based data that their use results in improved patient outcomes in the medical literature: - A. Dry needle stimulation of trigger points; - B. Trigger point injection with saline or glucose; - C. The use of Botox during trigger point injections.